Most product descriptions are terrible.

 Consider the benefit of each of your features.
 How does your product make your customers feel happier, healthier, or more productive?
 What problems, glitches, and hassle does your product help solve?

 Don’t sell just a product, sell an experience.

-3. Avoid yeah, yeah phrases
+3. Avoid “yeah, yeah” phrases

-When we’re stuck for words and don’t know what else to add to our product description, we often add something bland like “excellent product quality".
+When we’re stuck for words and don’t know what else to add to our product description, we often add something bland like “excellent product quality.”

-That’s a yeah, yeah phrase.
-As soon as a potential buyer reads excellent product quality he thinks, yeah, yeah, of course; that’s what everyone says.
-Ever heard someone describe their product quality as average, not-so-good, or even bad?
+That’s a “yeah, yeah” phrase.
+As soon as a potential buyer reads “excellent product quality” he thinks, “Yeah, yeah, of course.
+That’s what everyone says.”Ever heard someone describe their product quality as average, not so good, or even bad?

-You become less persuasive when your potential buyer reads your product description and starts saying yeah, yeah to themselves.
-To avoid this reaction be as specific as possible.
+You become less persuasive when potential buyers read your product description and start saying, “Yeah, yeah” to themselves.
+To avoid this reaction, be as specific as possible.

 Product details add credibility.
 Product details sell your product.
 You can never include too many technical details in your product descriptions.
 Be specific.

 4. Justify using superlatives